Welcome to the magnificent world of different types of deer! Across the globe?

 Conservation efforts are essential to protect the Sika deer, as their population has declined due to habitat loss and overhunting.

-By understanding and appreciating the uniqueness of this species, we can work towards ensuring their survival in the wild.
+By understanding and appreciating this species’ uniqueness, we can work towards ensuring its survival in the wild.

 4. Sambar Deer